-Stores all solutions and posterior means and SD for effects 1, 2, and 3 are stored in "all_solutions" and in "final_solutions" every round using fixed variances.
+Store all solutions and posterior means and SD for effects for effects1, 2, and 3 are stored in "all_solutions" and in "final_solutions" every round using fixed variances.
 Without numbers, all solutions for all effects are stored.

 OPTION fixed_var mean 1 2 3